TubeAnalytics vs VidIQ: Which is Best for 2026?

 - Competitor video research tools for content ideation

 I ran TubeAnalytics and VidIQ simultaneously on the same channel for 30 days.
 VidIQ's keyword research consistently surfaced terms with real search demand — I used it to optimize metadata on three videos and saw measurable CTR improvement in search-sourced traffic.
-The gap appeared in revenue data: VidIQ's estimated earnings for my finance-adjacent content were 40–60% below my actual YouTube Studio RPM.
-For frame-level retention curves beyond surface averages, VidIQ provides nothing — TubeAnalytics shows the exact timestamps where viewers drop off.
+That pre-upload research workflow is genuinely useful for discoverability.
+The gap appeared in revenue data.
+VidIQ's estimated earnings for my finance-adjacent content were 40–60% below my actual YouTube Studio RPM for the same period.
+VidIQ uses industry-average CPM rates — a reasonable proxy that fails completely in high-CPM niches where actual rates deviate significantly from category averages.
+Finance content often earns $15–$25 CPM in US markets; VidIQ's estimates consistently landed in the $5–$8 range, making them unsuitable for financial planning.
+For retention curves beyond surface-level averages, VidIQ provides nothing at the per-timestamp level.
+TubeAnalytics showed the exact timestamps where viewers dropped off, which revealed that 38% of my audience was leaving at the 1:45 mark across consecutive videos — a structural hook problem I was able to diagnose and fix before the next upload.
+Restructuring my intro to deliver the value promise 30 seconds earlier produced measurable watch time improvement on the following three videos.
+That specific pattern was invisible in VidIQ and only surfaced through TubeAnalytics' per-video retention data.

 — Mike Holp, Founder of TubeAnalytics